matthewbdwyer/tipc/README.md

 [CLion](https://www.jetbrains.com/clion/) is a C and C++ IDE that can be used to develop and build tipc.
 CLion can be installed with the JetBrains suite of tools, or as a standalone tool [here](https://www.jetbrains.com/help/clion/installation-guide.html#standalone).
 Once installed, you can start a 30 day trial license or, as a student, you can get a free educational license [here](https://www.jetbrains.com/community/education/#students).

-If you are building for the first time with CLion, follow the first two steps of the installation process:
+If you are building for the first time with CLion, follow the first two steps of the installation process to install any needed tipc dependencies.
-  1. `./bootstrap`
-  2. `. ~/.bashrc`
-to install any needed tipc dependencies.
 The project can now be built or rebuilt by clicking the "Build" button in the toolbar.

 ## Documentation